|

 Dal and Nagin lakes dominate Srinagar and its life and activities.Here

-the lakeside spread the gardens of the Mughals in patterned beauty.And
+lakeside spread the gardens of the Mughals in patterned beauty.And the

-the people move with a tranquillity borne of a history laden pulse of activity.
+people move with a tranquillity borne of a history laden pulse of activity.

 IF legends are to be believed,

-the Kashmir valley was once a lake as large as a sea and here lived an
+the Kashmir valley was once a lake as large as a sea and here lived

-abominable demon who was killed after most of the lake had been drained
+an abominable demon who was killed after most

-wasfinally stilled the demon by dropping upon him a mountain and thereby
+the goddess Parvati.She wasfinally stilled the demon by dropping

-crushing him to death.This legendary mountain is no other than Hari Parbat,
+mountain is no other than Hari Parbat, Srinagar's 'Takht-i- Sulaiman'

-Srinagar's 'Takht-i- Sulaiman' hill that forms the famous backdrop to the
+hill that forms the famous

-city. |
+backdrop to the city. |